metno/emep-ctm/Intro.rst

 *  Read the EMEP/MSC-W model User Guide
 *  Download input data,
-   description and downloading instructions in :numref:`ch-InputFiles`.
+   description and downloading instructions in :numref:`ch-inputfiles`.
-*  Download the EMEP/MSC-W model source code, description and downloading instructions :numref:`sec-ModelCode`.
+*  Download the EMEP/MSC-W model source code, description and downloading instructions :numref:`sec-modelcode`.
-*  Follow the instructions for "Submitting a Run" description in :numref:`ch-SubmitARun`.
+*  Follow the instructions for "Submitting a Run" description in :numref:`ch-submitarun`.
 *  Download some model results for comparison, description in and downloading instructions :numref:`ch-output`.

-.. _`sec-ModelCode`:
+.. _`sec-modelcode`:

 Model code
 ----------